kexiZeroing/FE-Learning-notes/knowledge/javascript/object.md

 ```

 ### Object.defineProperty()
-Defines a new property or modifies an existing property on an object, and returns the object. **By default, values added using `Object.defineProperty()` are immutable and not enumerable.**.
+Defines a new property or modifies an existing property on an object, and returns the object. **By default, values added using `Object.defineProperty()` are immutable and not enumerable**.
 Property descriptors present in objects come in two main flavors: **data descriptors or accessor descriptors**.
 A data descriptor is a property that has a value, which may or may not be writable.
 An accessor descriptor is a property described by a getter-setter pair of functions. **A descriptor must be one of these two flavors; it cannot be both**.

 - **configurable**: true if the type of this property descriptor may be changed and if the property may be deleted from the object. (defaults to false)
 - **enumerable**: true if and only if this property shows up during enumeration of the properties on the object. (defaults to false)